 Soy comes in many forms for consumption.
 There are the cooked beans called edamame, either in their pods or shucked, and usually found frozen.

-There’s minimally process soy in the form of soy milk, tofu and tempeh.
+There’s minimally process soy in the form of soy milk, tofu, and tempeh.
 Tempeh is a soybean “cake” that’s produced by fermenting the beans.
-It can be a good source of probiotics.
 Other fermented products that contain soy are miso and natto.

 The Truth About Eating Soy

-One of the most common of the claims about soy is that it has a negative effect on hormones.
+One of the most common claims about soy is that it has a negative effect on hormones.

-Claim #1 – The phytoestrogens in soy increases your risk of breast cancer.
+Claim #1 – The phytoestrogens in soy increase your risk of breast cancer.

 While it’s true that soy contains phytoestrogens, phytoestrogens are simply natural compounds that are structurally similar to estrogen, they are NOT human estrogen.
-These compounds can either be weakly estrogenic (weakly mimicking estrogen) or antiestrogenic (blocking the effects of estrogen).
+The good news is that these compounds are antiestrogenic, meaning they block the effects of estrogen.

-Other foods including animal sources also contain phytoestrogens.
+Other foods including animal sources such as milk products, eggs, meat, and fish also contain phytoestrogens.

 Claim #2 – Soy disrupts the production of thyroid hormones